derive()

 @i

-Won’t generate a corresponding record if there is expression xi and its result is null; won’t affect the field values of existing fields.
+Won’t generate a corresponding record if there is expression xi and its result is null

 Return value: